elnebuloso/flex-converter/README.md

 flex-converter
 ==============

-different converters, easy to use
+different converter, easy to use